 Many car makers, including Ford, Chevrolet, and Hyundai (via Blue Link) also have apps that let you unlock your phone over a network connection.
 However, NFC is definitely the best tech for a manual, offline method.
-Simply tapping your car in the right spot to open it is a neat trick and it’s easier to pull out a phone than it is your keys half the time.
-However, with Bluetooth Low Energy especially, we will eventually just get into the car and drive off as long as our phones are on us.
+Simply tapping your car in the right spot to open it is a neat trick, and it’s easier to pull out a phone than it is your keys half the time.
+However, with Bluetooth Low Energy, we will eventually just get into the car and drive off as long as our phones are on us.
 That’s not a wild guess either.
-There are companies working on this technology right now.
+Companies are working on this technology right now.

 The Car Connectivity Consortium

 Enter the Car Connectivity Consortium, a group of auto and technology companies.
-The goal of the group is to standardize the tech in every car so that everyone gets a similar experience.
-The group was established back in 2011 with the expressed purpose of using today’s new technology such as NFC, Bluetooth, etc. for use in cars.
+The group’s goal is to standardize the tech in every car so that everyone gets a similar experience.
+The group was established back in 2011 to use today’s new technology such as NFC and Bluetooth in cars.
 In fact, its announcement press release mentions NFC specifically.

-It is likely Apple uses a standardized method for Car Keys which means other platforms should get it too.
+Apple likely uses a standardized method for Car Keys which means other platforms should get it too.

-It’s likely that Android users will get access to this technology eventually because it is a standardization similar to USB-C or the headphone jack.
+Android users will likely get access to this technology eventually because it is a standardization similar to USB-C or the headphone jack.
 It may not be in the OS for Android users, but definitely in app form at the very minimum.
 The Consortium already has a website for app developers to integrate OS-agnostic car tech.